AndysDeepAbstractions/CarND-Advanced-Lane-Lines/README.md

 A manualy weighted sum of YUV is calculated to sum white and yellow lane information constructive.
 The polar representation of Color in HSV/HLS makes it more complex for handcrafting features right.
 Canny was applyed.
-I belive that the approach can be much improved /finetuned a lot with a deep lerning insted of handcrafting.
+I belive that the approach can be much improved / finetuned a lot with a deep lerning approach insted of handcrafting just a few parameters.

     test_images\straight_lines1.jpg